Key takeaways

 • Key lockers allow property staff and residents to securely store physical keys for trusted guests to retrieve.

 • The three most common alternatives to key lockers are key cabinets, key lock boxes, and key safes.
-However, none of these options are as reliable or secure as key lockers.

 Now more than ever, tenants prioritize convenience over everything.
 So, you need a way to provide that convenience — including in your key management solution.
 And one of the most popular key storage solutions is a key locker.